dlab-berkeley/programming-fundamentals/resource.md

     and doesn't guarantee anything,
     but is normally used to indicate the type of data in the file.
 *   Most commands take options (flags) which begin with a '-'.
+*   `~` stands for the users's home directory.
+Use it at the beginning of a path, like `~/Desktop/programming-fundamentals`
+*   If you type enough letters of your command or argument, then you can press tab to have it automatically completed.
+	Double tab displays all the available options.
+*	Up Arrow displays last commant in the commant line.
+*	Copy a file/directory in the GUI and paste them into the command line to give the file/directory's full path.

 ## [Creating Things](02-create.html)